Until recently, dogs were not part of our family in Costa Rica. Now you’ll see almost everyone has one or more pets at home.

 You do not only need to love your pet to be able to do that.
 You also need to respect your neighbors enough to keep the neighborhood poop free, which is a big step.

 We also buy toys and treats for our pets.
-The locals are not used to this yet and it probably will take a whole generation (or two) to reach the level of pet culture that you will find in more developed countries.
+The locals are now starting to get used to that, but it probably will take a whole generation to reach the level of pet culture that you will find in more developed countries.

 Adopted

-In Costa Rica, I have never had to pay for a dog.
-All my dogs have been stray, adopted, or a gift from people who didn’t want the pet they acquired.
-Most people don’t realize it but there is a huge need for foster homes for pets.
+I have never had to pay for a dog.
+All my dogs have been stray dogs, adopted, or gifts from people who didn’t want the pet they acquired.
+Most people don’t realize it, but there is a considerable need for pet foster homes.
+So if you are not bringing your own pet to Costa Rica, look at adoption before you pay for it.

 Too many people buy a dog for their children when they are still small and cute.
-Then, after a while, they get fed up with the poor animal.
+Then, they get fed up with the poor animal after a while.
 Or they find out that their pet is alone all day while they are at work.
 When they get home, there’s poop and pee all over the place.
 Or the neighbors complain about the dog barking all day long.

 Dumping the dog

-So they get the dog in the car, drive to another neighborhood and dump the dog when nobody sees them.
-Max, our stray Collie, is still scared to death to get into a car.
+When fed up with the pet, some pet owners get the dog in the car, drive to another neighborhood, and dump the dog when nobody sees them.
+Max, our stray Collie, who passed away years ago, was always scared to death to get into a car.
 That’s because he thinks we’re going to dump him.
-He’s lived on the streets for years and we received him half dead.
+He had lived on the streets for years, and we received him half-dead.

 Cats and Birds